Stan Brock (philanthropist): Personal life

 According to a report in The Independent (UK), Brock "...has no money, no income, and no bank account.
 He spends 365 days a year at the charity events, sleeping on a small rolled-up mat on the floor and living on a diet made up entirely of porridge and fresh fruit."

 The Independent also noted that Brock was married before establishing RAM and that the marriage collapsed as a result of Brock's obsessive dedication to the cause.
 The marriage produced no children; Brock acknowledged the lack of a family as one of the drawbacks of his lifestyle, stating: "I'm trying to think of a way to put this—would I like to be married?
 Yes.
 Would I like to have children?
 Yes.
 But I've got thousands of them now."

 Brock was a karate black belt holder and physical fitness expert.
 He was an experienced pilot skilled in dealing with difficult landing sites.
 The discovery of a rare species of bat has been attributed to him, Vampyressa brocki.

 In September 2010, Brock was awarded the Inamori Ethics Prize by the Inamori International Centre for Ethics and Excellence at Case Western Reserve University, Cleveland, Ohio.
 In July 2016, Brock was recipient of the Lions Club International Humanitarian of the Year award.

 A documentary feature film about Brock's life, Medicine Man: The Stan Brock Story, premiered at Nashville Film Festival in October 2020.
-A one day showing of the film will take place in the USA on November 14, 2023 in conjunction with Fathom Events.
+A one-day showing of the film took place in the United States on November 14, 2023, in conjunction with Fathom Events.